Late Pope Francis left a lasting impact on pressing issues in Asia, say observers

 “So, when they see the positive promotion of interfaith accommodation between the pope and imam of Indonesia, for example, this has a very powerful message, and it will be effective,” he added.

-Observers said they hope the next pope continues to expand the Roman Catholic Church's presence in the Asia, and that the Vatican does not lose sight of the region as the continent is an increasingly significant player in global affairs.
+Observers said they hope the next head of the Roman Catholic Church continues the momentum that Pope Francis pushed for to focus on Asia, and that the Vatican does not lose sight of the region as the continent is an increasingly significant player in global affairs.